 Downtown Streets are also located in areas with dense development, and usually include a mix of vehicle, pedestrian, and bicycle traffic along with transit.
 They are typically secondary streets that connect to the Downtown Boulevards, and may have fewer travel lanes, but are more likely to have bike lanes.
 Most of the streets in the downtown are Downtown Streets.
-However, in downtown Silver Spring, Downtown Streets range from ROW widths of 48'-100', and they range from primary streets to side streets.
+These Downtown Streets serve as both primary and side streets and have ROW widths that range from 48'-100.'
 For this reason, the Design Guidelines identify two sub-types of Downtown Streets-Type A and Type B. Downtown Streets-Type A generally have wider ROWs, more travel lanes, and tend to be streets that align with the previous 'Arterial' designation in the MPOHT.
 Downtown Streets-Type B tend to be narrower side streets that align with the previous 'Business' designation in the MPOHT.
 Note: In some sections below both an 'interim' and an 'ideal' condition is shown.
 An interim condition may occur when only one part of the street is being redeveloped and the final ideal condition cannot yet be realized.